The Ministry of Time (novel): Reception and awards

-Plagiarism Allegations and Planned Adaptation
+Adaptations

 In February 2024, the BBC announced it had commissioned a new drama based on the novel, from Alice Birch.
-The six-part series will be produced by A24 for BBC One and BBC iPlayer.
+The six-part series is produced by A24 for BBC One and BBC iPlayer.
+Filming started in August 2026.

+The audiobook is narrated by actor Katie Leung, with George Weightman narrating the chapters of polar explorer Commander Graham Gore.

+Plagiarism allegation

 Fans of Spanish TV series El ministerio del tiempo raised suspicions of plagiarism, backed by series creator Javier Olivares himself.
 RTVE stated its intention to "request explanations from the BBC about the announcement it made without prejudice to the rights it has in the defense of its interests".

 The novel's author Kaliane Bradley responded on social media, stating her novel was an original work of fiction based around Franklin's lost expedition and inspired by AMC's The Terror, and that she had never seen the Spanish series in question.